Crivella/ocr_translate/README.md

 For more information, please consult the **[Full Documentation](https://crivella.github.io/ocr_translate/)**

+## Possible problems

+- [Issue 25](#25) Using uBlock origin (or possibly other extension capable of blocking content) could stop the extension from sending requests to the server.
+This can be recognized if the popup for setting the language and models works fine but than the translations fails without producing any new log in the server windows.
+(WIP long term fix in the extension)

 ## Running the server

 If you plan to use a different settings (eg. database, or model location), you can either: